Unusual Occurrences in the Desert

 Reflections on a Winter’s Day

-As I walk along Hikifune Water Park Street, I can’t help but feel a sense of nostalgia wash over me.
+As I walk along Hikifune Water Park Street, a sense of nostalgia washes over me.
 It’s been five years since I lived in Katsushika Ward, Tokyo, and revisiting my old neighbourhood brings back a flood of memories.
 The winter morning air is crisp and chill, and my breath turns to white wisps of fog that swirl and still as I make my way to my first destination.

 The street itself is unremarkable.
 It used to be a train line, but now it has been transformed into a park that stretches from the Arakawa River all the way to Ohanajaya.
 As I begin to walk its length, I can’t help but enjoy the sense of familiarity.